adelinosousa/comb/README.md

 ```csharp
 Install-Package Site.Comb
 ```
 In your start up class, during the service configuration, invoke `services.AddSiteComb();`.
 This will setup the required dependencies this tool needs.
-Example:
 ```csharp
 using Site.Comb;